 Our values guide how we work well together by giving us priorities:

-If you’re a prospective student, parent or staff member, or someone in our community with ideas about how we could work together, please feel free to call in.
+If you’re a prospective student, whanau or staff member, or someone in our community with ideas about how we could work better together, please feel free to call in.

 Noho ora mai